SwiftGGTeam/the-swift-programming-language-in-chinese/swift-6-beta.docc/LanguageGuide/Enumerations.md

 case .west:
     print("Where the skies are blue")
 }
-// Prints "Watch out for penguins"
+// 打印 "Watch out for penguins"
 ```

 <!--